Download course notes for executives

 Prepare.
 Plan in advance what you want, number of leads, appointments, pitches.
 What will ‘good’ look like and how will you know when you are done?

 Track your session.
 Everyone will have a conversion rate, perhaps 5 dials for a contact, 2 contacts for an appointment.
 Great, so if 10 number-dials means you get one, now you know the other 9 dials, with a couple of rejections, are simple steps towards your goal.
 Keep track of your conversion rate.

-As for your intro pitch, write, practise and record it.
+As for your intro pitch, write, practice and record it.
 Change and tweak your ‘killer intro’ as you go along.
 Monitor what works best and try to improve upon it.
 Have a group session with colleagues and compare how they work.
 Treat your intro pitch as an alternative close: it is about when they speak with you, not if.
 And your ‘tonality’ is going to urge them to take a little bit more of you on board now rather than later because you sound interesting and intelligent!

 This is why we don’t do…

 “Hello, I’m Steve from XYZ corp.
 How are you doing today?”